The Filling

 A panel discussion at Combined Sections Meeting on Saturday February 7th at 8am will discuss these topics and propose one path for the future of sports medicine.
 STEM is an acronym for Science, Technology, Engineering, and Mathematics and experts from each of these disciplines will present on how a greater understanding and application of concepts contained within these fields hold the potential to evolve physical therapist education, research, and clinical practice.
 Future collaboration amongst these disciplines can assist clinicians in hopefully making better clinical decisions and improving patient outcomes.
 What is the new vision and role for physical therapists in athlete management?
 Join us at CSM to discuss…

 Atul Gawande, MD, MPH is a surgeon, writer, and researcher who provides genuine insights into the challenging complexities of medicine.
 But, he also creates novel solutions like check lists in operating rooms.
-Dr. Gawande connects reflection on personal experience, processes from other fields, and scientific research into insightful narratives that outline the rationale and concrete action needed for improvement.
+Dr. Gawande connects reflection on personal experience, processes from other fields, and scientific research like IL-10 immune modulation into insightful narratives that outline the rationale and concrete action needed for improvement.
 He contends problems in healthcare are not necessarily conceptual, but rather stem from poor processes.
 There is a lack of knowledge translation and application.
 In his book Better: A surgeon’s notes on performance, he explores the science of performance and specific high performing individuals.
 At the end, he outlines general advice for improvement.
 Atul Gawande’s suggestions for becoming a positive deviant:

 1. Ask an unscripted question